BroderzYt/Green-Css-Theme/README.md

 # Green-Css-Theme

 The "All Green" CSS theme is a theme created by u/BroderzYt.
 As you probably guessed it makes your subreddit all green.
-Install instructions can be founf in the "installation" folder
+Install instructions can be found in the "installation" folder